Software Service Agreement

 - (c) For the purpose of verifying compliance with this Agreement, and to facilitate arbitrational services provided by Coinlock, Coinlock shall have the right, and Member grants Coinlock such right, to audit and inspect from time to time, the Transaction History of Member.
 For purposes of this Section 6, Transaction History means any and all information relating to the performance or non-performance of an obligation entered into by Member during its utilization of Membership Services.
 Member furthermore agrees to grant Coinlock full and complete access to any information relating to any Membership Services transaction that is created via a TPPC or other third-party service utilized in the course of Member's use of Membership Services.

-- (d) If a Member’s Transaction History pursuant to this Section is made unavailable to Coinlock by such Member, it will create a rebuttable presumption against the Member in any arbitrational proceedings.
-If, after its own investigation, Coinlock has a reasonable belief that any Member has breached an obligation entered into during the utilization of Membership Services, Coinlock may: (a) decrease the reputation points of the violating Member; (b) completely remove the Member’s access to the Coinlock Platform and Membership Services without a refund for the Trust Fund contribution or a LOCK coin distribution reward pursuant to Section 3(a); or (c) any combination of the foregoing penalties.
-Member understands and accepts it may lose its Trust Fund contribution and right to an equal LOCK coin distribution if Coinlock finds it breaches any of its obligations under this Agreement or the Membership Services.
+- (d) If a Member's Transaction History pursuant to this Section is made unavailable to Coinlock by such Member, it will create a rebuttable presumption against the Member in any arbitrational proceedings.
+If, after its own investigation, Coinlock has a reasonable belief that any Member has breached an obligation entered into during the utilization of Membership Services, Coinlock may: (a) decrease the reputation points of the violating Member; (b) completely remove the Member's access to the Coinlock Platform and Membership Services without a refund of the Annual Fee; or (c) any combination of the foregoing penalties.
+Member understands and accepts it may lose its entire Annual Fee if Coinlock finds it breaches any of its obligations under this Agreement or the Membership Services.